tmr232/Sark/sark/encodings/README.rst

 ============

 To make installation of updates easier, a :code:`proxy.py` codec has been created.
-The proxy codec forwards the codec to a codec in the :code:`sarkCodecs` directory based on the filename of the proxy.
+The proxy codec forwards the codec to a codec in the :code:`sark.encodings` directory based on the filename of the proxy.

-To install, set the :code:`sarkCodecs` environment variable to the Sark codecs directory, then copy the proxy to Python's codec directory (:code:`C:\Python27\Lib\encodings`) and rename it to the name of the desired Sark-codec.
+To install, copy the proxy to Python's codec directory (:code:`C:\Python27\Lib\encodings`) and rename it to the name of the desired Sark-codec.

-If :code:`sarkCodecs` is not set, the path will default to :code:`sarkPackagePath/../codecs`.

 Codecs
 ------